Uber app in U.S. to enable users to book COVID-19 vaccines and rental cars

 Sundeep Jain, Uber’s chief product officer, said the company was “evaluating opportunities” to expand the vaccine program to other countries.

-The company also announced partnerships with Avis Budget Group Inc (CAR.O), Hertz and other vehicle rental agencies.
+The company also announced partnerships with Avis Budget Group Inc, Hertz and other vehicle rental agencies.

 From Wednesday, U.S. customers can book rental cars through the Uber app, with Uber offering up to 10% of the rental cost as a credit to the user to spend on other Uber services.